• Skip to primary navigation

 Dried orange zest and fresh orange zest both have their own distinct uses.

-Dried orange zest has a concentrated flavor and is perfect for baked goods, like cakes and cookies.
+Dried orange zest has a concentrated flavor and is perfect for baked goods, like cakes and cookies - similar trade-offs appear in fresh vs dried sage uses.

-Fresh orange zest, however, adds a vibrant citrus kick to both sweet and savory dishes.
+Fresh orange zest, however, adds a bright citrus kick to both sweet and savory dishes.

 Dried orange zest is often used as an alternative to fresh zest when the latter is not available or for easy storage.